aescarias/pdfnaut/docs/source/guides/writing-pdf.rst

     table.insert(0, ("f", 0, 65535, 0))

-    xref_table = builder.generate_standard_xref_table(table)
+    xref_table = builder.generate_xref_table(table)

 Writing the XRef table and trailer
 ----------------------------------
-After generating the table, we can proceed to write it. :meth:`~pdfnaut.serializer.PdfSerializer.write_standard_xref_table` returns the startxref offset that we can use later.
-We then write the trailer and the startxref offset.
+After generating the table, we can proceed to write it.
+PDFs support two types of XRef tables: a traditional XRef table and an XRef stream.
+To keep things readable, we will use the traditional table. :meth:`~pdfnaut.serializer.PdfSerializer.write_standard_xref_table` produces such table and returns the startxref offset that we can use later.

+We then write the trailer and the startxref offset using :meth:`~pdfnaut.serializer.write_trailer`.
 To end the PDF, we add the ``%%EOF`` marker and write the new document as usual.

 .. code-block:: python